duff92/toll-calculator/README.md

 - **RegNumberInput**: Input for vehicle registration numbers
 - **Sidebar**: Navigation sidebar

-## API
+## API Endpoints

 The application uses a mocked API with MSW.
-The main endpoints:
+The main endpoints are:

-- `GET /api/vehicles`: List all vehicles
+- **GET /api/vehicles**
+  Returns a list of all vehicles.

+- **GET /api/vehicles/:registrationNumber**
-- `GET /api/vehicles/:registrationNumber`: Get vehicle by registration number
+  Retrieves details of a vehicle by its registration number.

-- `GET /api/passages`: Get passages with filtering options
-- `GET /api/passages/:vehicleId`: Get passages for a specific vehicle
+- **GET /api/passages/:vehicleId**
+  Returns toll passage history for the specified vehicle.

+- **GET /api/passages?date=YYYY-MM-DD&numberOfDays=N&vehicleId=xxx**
+  Returns filtered passages grouped by date along with a daily fee summary.
+  • `date`: Start date for filtering.
+  • `numberOfDays`: Duration (in days) for filtering.
+  • `vehicleId`: (Optional) Filter by a specific vehicle.

+- **POST /api/calculate-toll**
-- `POST /api/calculate-toll`: Calculate toll fee for a vehicle at a specific time
+  Calculates the toll fee for a given vehicle type and timestamp.
+  Request body includes `vehicleType` and `timestamp`.

+- **POST /api/passages**
+  Records a new toll passage.
+  Request body includes `vehicleType`, `timestamp`, and `location`.

 ## Accessibility